ch09-NotFound

 In a component test, we can immediately setup the styles.
 In our examples so far this has been a simple import.

-It is profitable to take advantage of react-icons and / or styles-icons.
+It is profitable to take advantage of `react-icons` and / or `styles-icons`.

 Cypress component tests can aid our visual design in RedGreenRefactor cycles.